 Directors can only act in management affairs with the administrator’s consent.
 They are required to cooperate throughout the process, by providing the requisite information and attending meetings with the IP whenever necessary.

 When a company experiences financial distress and becomes heavily delinquent on debt, creditors are likely to take legal action to recover their money.
 If the company enters insolvency it becomes exposed to the threat of winding up, as creditors owed £750 or more can apply for a winding up order to be granted by the courts.
+This figure has increased to £10,000 as per the Government's temporary measures which will apply for the period 1 October 2021 to 31 March 2022.

 This would effectively mean liquidation and closure for the business, so entering company administration provides a ‘safe haven’ where plans can be made to rescue the business without the threat of legal action compromising progress.